InnaDianaBoateng/Data-Analytics-Portfolio/Excel Projects/Aketesia Fresh Basket Data Analysis Project/README.md

 ## Repository Contents
 - `Dashboard.xlsx` – The main Excel dashboard file.
 - `README.md` – Documentation for understanding and using the dashboard.
-- `Screenshots/` – Folder containing visuals of the dashboard.

 ## Author
 **Inna Diana Boateng**